Part-Time Teaching Opportunities:

 Disaster & Emergency Management Area: BDEM Program

-Applications for a part-time course director are being sought for AP/DEMS 2700, Fundamentals of Emergency Management, which will be offered in the Fall 2017 term (September-December 2017).
-The course will be blended, consisting of both in-class and online components, as designed by the course director.
-In-class sessions meet on Thursdays at 4:00-7:00 pm.
-Potential course directors will have a graduate degree in a relevant field, and professional field experience.
-Please contact Prof. Aaida Mamuji (email@example.com) for further information and to apply.
-Please submit your resume, and both professional and teaching references.
+Applications for a part-time course director are being sought for AP/DEMS 3706, Disasters and Humans, which will be offered in the Winter 2018 term (January-April 2018).
+The course will be held fully in-class on Mondays from 4:00-7:00pm.
+Potential course directors will hold a graduate degree and professional field experience, with a strong background in psychology.
+Please contact Prof. Aaida Mamuji (firstname.lastname@example.org) for further information and/or to apply.
+To apply, please attach your CV, include a short description of your concept for the course, and list at least three professional and teaching references.